Training the Next Generation

 - Primary Care Sports Medicine Fellowship – 1 – 2 positions/year led by Dr. Ramon Ylanan, M.D.

-- Internal Medicine Residency – 11 positions/year led by Dr. Thomas Schulz, M.D., and Dr. Larry Wright, M.D., Geriatrician and Medical Director of Butterfield Trail Village Clinic.
+- Internal Medicine Residency – 11 positions/year led by Dr. Thomas Schulz, M.D., Program Director, and Dr. Larry Wright, M.D., Geriatrician and Medical Director of Butterfield Trail Village Clinic.

-We have exciting plans on the horizon and have hopes that if our mission resonates with you that our paths will come to cross at some point in the future.
+We have exciting plans on the horizon.
+We hope that if our mission resonates with you that our paths will cross at some point in the future.

 For now, I wish you the very best in happiness and health.